 I still feel like I'm playing catch up.
 All the time.
 But I think it's down to my personality, as I felt the same with Egyptology.
 I always felt others knew more so I had to catch up—read more articles, more books, visit more collections.

 Having said that, what I did not realise was that because of my degree in History of Art thus having studied architecture—I was more caught up on knowledge than I thought.

 I loved working at Privet House and I learnt so much: a business perspective, choosing and buying antiques and vintage pieces, aesthetics, design, art, interiors.
 I met so many designers and architects I admired and learnt from them.

-But ultimately the shop had no intention of offering design services and so, I figured I needed to start doing it on my own.
+However, I wanted to do interiors, not just sell beautiful things.
+The shop had no intention of offering design services and so, I figured I needed to start doing it on my own.
 I had just had my daughter and needed a paying job so there was no way I could afford to start as an intern at a design firm.

 So, I created my company and very, very shyly started offering services to friends, friends of friends and soon enough I started getting projects.
 My first two projects were 'zero fee' in exchange for photos for my portfolio!

 My academic path and working in museums taught me a few things that I carry with me to this day.
 Whilst I loved Egyptology and even went on excavations in Egypt as a ceramicist, what I was interested in was art research and working in museums.
 I was (and still am) fascinated by flow paths and how curators design exhibitions in a way that intentionally guides people through a space.

 Also, the importance of having a method.
 When you research and gather information whether, for an article, an exhibition label, or designing a room, it's fundamental to have a method, an order of things.